DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-01-28-new-further-education-course.md

 ### Expertise

 Not everyone who enters a further education course knows exactly what their FE courses offer.
-Some providers weren’t sure if their courses offered QTS or not (they don’t).
+Some providers were not sure if their courses offered QTS or not (they do not).
 They have contacts in their organisation who can give more detail.

 ### Titles